Causes And Symptoms Of Smiling Depression

 Helping Those With Smiling Depression

 If you have a friend who suffers from smiling depression, understand that you aren't going to be able to talk them out of it.
-You won't be able to tell them they are wrong to feel the way they do and that they will snap out of it.
+You won't be able to tell them they are wrong feeling the way they do and that they will snap out of it.
 Instead, remind them of your love and then let them express how they are feeling without judgment.

 Those who have progressed to suicidal thoughts need the intervention of a licensed and trained therapist, who can help them to address those feelings in a way that does not involve physical harm to themselves.

 Be a source of support as they decide to see a therapist.
 For someone wearing this mask, visiting a therapist for the first time may not be easy.
 Your support could be critical for getting them in the door to take the first steps in addressing their feelings in a way that will benefit them for a long time to come.

 If you suffer from smiling depression, it is important to recognize that no one is perfect, and that you will make mistakes.
 When others make mistakes or deal with difficult situations, it's important to have compassion for them.
 The point is that you need to have self-compassion, as you would for others.

 That might not be easy because depression often comes with unrealistic expectations of what we can do and what we are capable of accomplishing.
 Part of your humanity is a mix of good and bad, strengths and weaknesses, and a few flaws.
 Recognizing that can give you the courage needed to do what is best for you, including having an honest viewpoint.